 As the lack of mobility in the spinal joints worsens, other critical things occur.
-The discs in the vertebral column are vital in their primary functions of providing flexibility while acting as spacers between the vertebrae allowing the nerve roots to leave the spinal cord unimpeded.
+The discs in the vertebral column provide flexibility while acting as spacers between the vertebrae allowing the nerve roots to leave the spinal cord unimpeded.
 Unfortunately, these discs do not have a blood supply and entirely rely on movement to pump in fresh nutrition and pump out the waste products produced by metabolism.
 Without normal motion, the discs dry out in these joints, and we see a build-up of metabolic waste (CO2, lactic acid, etc.).

-The discs lose their structural qualities and integrity, and they can fail, leading to prolapse or herniation with resultant pressure on the
+The discs lose their structural qualities and integrity and can fail, leading to prolapse or herniation with resultant pressure on the spinal cord.

 As degeneration continues, the body tries to help itself; it tightens muscles around the joints and sends inflammation to the area to prevent motion.
 This, unfortunately, worsens the problem as normal physiology is interrupted further.

-Initially, your chiropractor will adjust or manipulate the affected joints and restore some normal function; improved range of motion, better blood supply, and more normalized joint neurology.
+Initially, your chiropractor will adjust or manipulate the affected joints and restore some normal function, improved range of motion, better blood supply, and more normalized joint neurology.
 As pain is reduced, addressing the cause of the problem or the situation will gradually worsen.
-Your CBP doctor will slowly change the spine's shape back towards physiological normal while improving its movement or biomechanics.
+Your CBP chiropractor will slowly change the spine's shape to physiological normal while improving its movement or biomechanics.
 This is done using precise chiropractic adjustments, specially designed stretching or traction machines in our office, and providing specific exercises to improve spinal stability.

 “Because all our cells are constantly being replaced, this gives us an amazing opportunity to grow back towards health; by improving our spines, we improve our lives.”